nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 ### 8.1 Application Details View

-On the application details page user can view a basic description of the application, example screenshots of the user interface, references to its website, code repository, website for registering issues and the versions of the application currently available on NMaaS.
+On the application details page user can view a basic description of the application, example screenshots of the user interface, references to its website, code repository, website for registering issues and the versions of the application currently available on nmaas.

 ![Application details](./img/user-guide-s05.png)